vshah181/SpectralFunctions/README.md

 ## Master input file
 - This file needs the filename 'INPUT'
 1. *seedname* (eg KTaO<sub>3</sub>, SrTiO<sub>3</sub>, BiTeI etc...)
-2. The number of layers, to break translational symmetry along *z*.
+2. The number of layers, to break translational symmetry along an axis.
+3. The direction along which to break symmetry (1=x, 2=y, 3=z)
-3. The basis, the current version of wannier90 the hr file in the up, down, up down... basis whereas the old version writes up, up ..., up, down, down, ..., down
+4. The basis, the current version of wannier90 the hr file in the up, down, up down... basis whereas the old version writes up, up ..., up, down, down, ..., down
-4. The fermi level in electron-volts.
+5. The fermi level in electron-volts.
 This is an optional tag.
 If specified, this value will be subtracted from the energies when the band structure is plotted
-5. The energy range in which to compute the spectral function
+6. The energy range in which to compute the spectral function
-6. The broading factor
+7. The broadening factor
-7. The step size in electronvolts for the energy window
+8. The step size in electronvolts for the energy window
-8. The output figure size in inches (this will only be read by the python script)
+9. The output figure size in inches (this will only be read by the python script)
+10. Whether or not to do construct a Floquet-Hamilotonian.
+This requires an addition input file: vector_potential.dat
 ### Example
     seedname           EuPb
     nlayers            30